 GAL

-GAL houses data pertaining to business continuity, crisis and emergency.
+GAL houses data pertaining to business continuity, crisis, and emergency.
 It contains highly confidential customer information relating to some or all of the following:

-Resolver designs its processes and procedures related to Global Alert Application, Risk Vision Application, WRM Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application, to meet its objectives for its Global Alert Application, Risk Vision Application, WRM Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application services.
-Those objectives are based on the service commitments that Resolver makes to user entities, the laws and regulations that govern the provision of Global Alert Application, Risk Vision Application, WRM Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application services, and the financial, operational, and compliance requirements that Resolver has established for the services.
-The Global Alert Application, Risk Vision Application, WRM Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application services of Resolver are subject to the security and privacy requirements of the Health Insurance Portability and Accountability Act Administrative Simplification, as amended, including relevant regulations, as well as state privacy security laws and regulations in the jurisdictions in which Resolver operates.
+Resolver designs its processes and procedures related to Global Alert Application, RiskVision Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application, to meet its objectives for its Global Alert Application, RiskVision Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application Services.
+Those objectives are based on the service commitments that Resolver makes to user entities, the laws and regulations that govern the provision of Global Alert Application, RiskVision Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application Services, and the financial, operational, and compliance requirements that Resolver has established for the services.
+The Global Alert Application, RiskVision Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application Services of Resolver are subject to the security and privacy requirements of the Health Insurance Portability and Accountability Act Administrative Simplification, as amended, including relevant regulations, as well as state privacy security laws and regulations in the jurisdictions in which Resolver operates.

 Security commitments to user entities are documented and communicated in Service Level Agreements (SLAs) and other customer agreements, as well as in the description of the service offering provided online.
 Security commitments are standardized and include, but are not limited to, the following:

 Resolver establishes operational requirements that support the achievement of security commitments, relevant laws and regulations, and other system requirements.
 Such requirements are communicated in Resolver’s system policies and procedures, system design documentation, and contracts with customers.
 Information security policies define an organization-wide approach to how systems and data are protected.
 These include policies around how the service is designed and developed, how the system is operated, how the internal business systems and networks are managed and how employees are hired and trained.
-In addition to these policies, standard operating procedures have been documented on how to carry out specific manual and automated processes required in the operation and development of Global Alert Application, Risk Vision Application, and WRM Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application services.
+In addition to these policies, standard operating procedures have been documented on how to carry out specific manual and automated processes required in the operation and development of Global Alert Application, RiskVision Application, and Resolver Core Application, GRC Cloud Application, and Perspective PSV Application Services.

 Infrastructure

-Primary infrastructure used to provide Resolver’s Global Alert Application, Risk Vision Application, WRM Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application services system includes the following:
+Primary infrastructure used to provide Resolver’s Global Alert Application, RiskVision Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application Services System includes the following:

-AWS Region | Resolver Core | PSV | RiskVision |
+AWS Region | Resolver Core | PSV | RiskVision | GAL | GRC |

+AWS Australia | Amazon ECS managed immutable Containers, an instances of Docker Images build based on the latest release of Alpine Linux, Node.js, ElastiCache Redis, PostgreSQL RDS, RabbitMQ.
+Security in Depth approach is implemented** | N/A | N/A | N/A | N/A |

-AWS USA | Amazon ECS managed immutable Containers, an instances of Docker Images build based on the latest release of Alpine Linux, Node.js, ElastiCache Redis, PostgreSQL RDS, RabbitMQ.
-Security in Depth approach is implemented** | Windows Server 2016, IIS, .Net, SQL Server 2016 Enterprise.
-Security in Depth approach is implemented ** | NA |
+AWS Canada | Amazon ECS managed immutable Containers, an instances of Docker Images build based on the latest release of Alpine Linux, Node.js, ElastiCache Redis, PostgreSQL RDS, RabbitMQ.
+Security in Depth approach is implemented** | Windows Server 2016, IIS, .Net, SQL Server 2016 Standard.
+Security in Depth approach is implemented** | N/A | N/A | Windows Server 2016, IIS, .Net, SQL Server 2016 Standard |

 AWS Europe (Germany) | Amazon ECS managed immutable Containers, an instances of Docker Images build based on the latest release of Alpine Linux, Node.js, ElastiCache Redis, PostgreSQL RDS, RabbitMQ.
 Security in Depth approach is implemented** | Windows Server 2016, IIS, .Net, SQL Server 2016 Standard.
-Security in Depth approach is implemented ** | NA |

-AWS Canada | Amazon ECS managed immutable Containers, an instances of Docker Images build based on the latest release of Alpine Linux, Node.js, ElastiCache Redis, PostgreSQL RDS, RabbitMQ.
 Security in Depth approach is implemented** | Windows Server 2016, IIS, .Net, SQL Server 2016 Standard.
-Security in Depth approach is implemented ** | Windows Server 2016, IIS, .Net, SQL Server 2016 Standard.
-Security in Depth approach is implemented ** |
+Security in Depth approach is implemented ** | Windows Server 2019, IIS, .Net, SQL Server 2019 Standard.
+Security in Depth approach is implemented ** | N/A |

-AWS Australia | Amazon ECS managed immutable Containers, an instances of Docker Images build based on the latest release of Alpine Linux, Node.js, ElastiCache Redis, PostgreSQL RDS, RabbitMQ.
-Security in Depth approach is implemented** | NA | NA |

 AWS UK | Amazon ECS managed immutable Containers, an instances of Docker Images build based on the latest release of Alpine Linux, Node.js, ElastiCache Redis, PostgreSQL RDS, RabbitMQ.
-Security in Depth approach is implemented** | NA | NA |
+Security in Depth approach is implemented** | N/A | N/A | N/A | N/A |

+AWS USA | Amazon ECS managed immutable Containers, an instances of Docker Images build based on the latest release of Alpine Linux, Node.js, ElastiCache Redis, PostgreSQL RDS, RabbitMQ.
+Security in Depth approach is implemented** | Windows Server 2016, IIS, .Net, SQL Server 2016 Enterprise.
+Security in Depth approach is implemented** | Windows Server 2016, IIS, .Net, SQL Server 2016 Standard.
+Security in Depth approach is implemented** | Windows Server 2019, IIS, .Net, SQL Server 2019 Standard.
+Security in Depth approach is implemented** | N/A |

-* Core environment; Core platform services running inside of Amazon ECS, container management service cluster, deployed in at least two (2) separate AWS Availability Zones (AZ)), as an immutable Containers, an instances of Docker Images build based on the latest release of Alpine Linux, with no services other than the Resolver application available and/or running.
+*Core environment; Core platform services running inside of Amazon ECS, container management service cluster, deployed in at least two (2) separate AWS Availability Zones (AZ)), as an immutable Containers, an instances of Docker Images build based on the latest release of Alpine Linux, with no services other than the Resolver application available and/or running.

 Alpine Linux was designed with security in mind, simplicity, and resource efficiency.
-It uses a hardened kernel and compiles all user-space binaries as Position Independent Executables (PIE) with stack-smashing protection.
+It uses a hardened kernel and compiles user-space binaries as Position Independent Executables (PIE) with stack-smashing protection.

 Each ECS cluster member runs a docker container for every Core micro service.

-** “Security in Depth” approach means the use of all available Security mechanisms in the different layers of the application deployment infrastructure to minimize potential attack vectors by creating multiple layers of protection in case one mechanism fails.
+**“Security in Depth” approach means the use of available Security mechanisms in the different layers of the application deployment infrastructure to minimize potential attack vectors by creating multiple layers of protection in case one mechanism fails.

 Security controls/mechanisms is on Network Level (Layer 4 of OSI model):